Tag Archive for: content strategy

 • Does the home page clearly state the position and purpose of the company?

-• Has the design and functionality of the website kept up with the times?
-(Multimedia such as videos, podcasts or webinars, social media networks, sharing tools and live chat – or at a minimum contact forms – are prevalent today.
-Does your site include any of these communication tools?)
+• Has the website’s design and functionality kept up with the times?
+Multimedia, such as videos, podcasts or webinars, social media networks, sharing tools, and live chat are prevalent today.
+Does your site include any of these communication tools?

 • Are services and products properly prioritized based on user objectives (versus a company view of how services should be presented) so that users are not overwhelmed by information?

-• Is it easy for users to find the information they are looking for regardless of which stage of the sales cycle they are in (research through to post sales support)?
+• Is it easy for users to find the information they are looking for regardless of the sales cycle stage—from interest to post-sales support?

-• Does the overall tone and voice of the site content speaks to current and prospective customers in a way that is relevant to them?
+• Does the overall tone and voice of the site content speak to current and prospective customers in a way that is relevant to them?

-If your website doesn’t measure up to the 5 second test.
-Get to work on fixing it.
+If your website doesn’t pass the 5-second test, get to work on fixing it.
 The corporate website is often a company’s most tangible and visible face to the world.
-When properly executed, a website can become a powerful marketing tool that not only serves the needs of existing customers, but also provides an opportunity to capture new customers.
+When properly executed, a website can become a powerful marketing tool that not only serves the needs of existing customers but also provides an opportunity to capture new customers.